What is McKinney-Vento?

-The McKinney-Vento Act’s Education of Homeless Children and Youth Program, ensures that homeless children and youth are provided a free, appropriate public education, despite lack of a fixed place of residence or a supervising parent or guardian.
-The state public school admission statute assuring the right of homeless and other children and youth in similar circumstances to enroll in schools is ORS 339.115(7).
+The McKinney-Vento Act’s Education of Houseless Children and Youth Program, ensures that houseless children and youth are provided a free, appropriate public education, despite lack of a fixed place of residence or a supervising parent or guardian.
+The state public school admission statute assuring the right of houseless and other children and youth in similar circumstances to enroll in schools is Oregon Revised Statute

-Every school district in Oregon has at least one designated Homeless Student Liaison to provide direct assistance to homeless families and unaccompanied youths to access and achieve in school.
-To reach a district liaison, contact the district’s administrative office, or the state Homeless Education Program office.
+Every school district in Oregon has at least one designated Houseless Student Liaison to provide direct assistance to families navigating houselessness and unaccompanied youths to access and achieve in school.
+To reach a district liaison, refer to the McKinney-Vento Liaison Contact List linked below or you may contact the district’s administrative office or the state Houseless Education Program office.

 District Liaison Contacts

 To update your district's McKinney-Vento Homeless Liaison or McKinney-Vento Homeless District Administrative Contact.
 Please revise the Contacts Section of your district's 2023-2024 CIP Budget Narrative Application.
 CIP Budget Narrative can be accessed via the Central Login Application on the ODE District Website.
 For CIP Budget Narrative permissions please connect with your District Security Administrator (DSA).

 Student Investment Account designed to support districts to reduce academic disparities and increase achievement of students navigating houselessness living situations, those who are navigating poverty, and other historically underserved student groups.
 District Liaisons and ESDs are essential partners in this work.